jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI-Rules-Web-Projects.md

         └── images

 ```
-/projects , /unit-1 , will have a /images sub directory, and all image links will be relative to the sub directory, unless specificly pointing to the root/image directory.
+/projects , /unit-1 , will have an /images sub directory, and all image links will be relative to the sub images directory, unless specificly pointing to the root/image directory.
 There should not be image link generated to other locations.

 # 🧠 Core Coding Principles